GuanXP/GSerialize/README.md

 ## Limitations
-For best performance, GSerialize.Serializer doesn't check references among the class members, every member will save a copy of its data even.
+- For best performance, GSerialize.Serializer doesn't check references among the class members, every member will save a copy of its data.
 The customized class must avoid reference cycle because that will cause a dead loop while serializing.

-If you need references checked, please use GSerialize.Serializer2 that will lost a bit of performance but can decrease data size if there are many member references in a serializable object.
+- If you need references checked, please use GSerialize.Serializer2 that will lost a bit of performance but can decrease data size if there are many member references in a serializable object.

-GSerialize is not thread safe, so client shall avoid accessing identical instance of Serializer/Serializer2 from variety threads.
+- GSerialize is not thread safe, so client shall avoid accessing identical instance of Serializer/Serializer2 from variety threads.

-Customized serializable class must provide a default constructor.
+- Customized serializable class must provide a default constructor.